152334H/old_blog/docs/_posts/2021-07-11-redpwn-panda-food.markdown

     return idx
 ```

-This works reliably, so long as `payload` contains no whitespace.
+This works reliably (1/1024 failure rate), so long as `payload` contains no whitespace (~1/15 failure rate).
 Right now, I have:

 1. a reliable exploit that produces an arbitrary read, as well as RIP control.
 2. a reliable heap pointer leak